cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 **Example 2**: **ecosystem is over-pledged**.
 Here, we will provide the derivation for the penalty factor (<span style="color: #008000">**Δ**</span>) and we will prove that it leads to a close system, _i.e._, the total saturation limit is always equal to the circulation supply no matter how under-pledged or over-pledged the ecosystem is.
 The penalty factor (<span style="color: #008000">**Δ**</span>) has the following characteristics:
 * <span style="color: #008000">**Δ**</span> = 1, when the ecosystem is either under-pledged or at equilibrium.
 Under this condition, the excess saturation limit of over-pledged pools are unaffected.
 In essence, they are not yet "returning" any of the borrowed excess.
 * <span style="color: #008000">**Δ**</span> ⟶ 0, when the ecosystem is over-pledged and under-pledged pools keep pledging.
-Under this condition, the excess saturation limit of over-pledged pools also approaches zero.
+Under this condition, the excess saturation limit of over-pledged pools decreases and approaches zero.
 In essence, they are "returning" the borrowed excess.

 We first calculate the total saturation limit (**_α<sub>total</sub>_**) excluding:
   - <span style="background-color:yellow; color:black">saturation limit from over-pledges.</span>